SQLCODE917/til/AI/flow-matching-and-diffusion-models-S01E01.md

 Takes P_init, which is a Gaussian distribution, does a transformation with an ODE, returns P_data, which is the data distribution.
 Make the Vector Field that defines this ODE a Neural Network.
 The architecture of the Neural Network varies by modality: whether it's images, video, proteins, etc, and will be covered later.
-Vector field, which is a function of time and space, and Thera which are the parameters we can optimize over.
+Vector field, which is a function of time and space, and Theta which are the parameters we can optimize over.
 An ODE is deterministic, so we won't be able to generate a full distribution yet.
 So what we do is make the initial distribution random: X0 is sampled from P_init.
 Our goal is that X1 has the distribution P_data.